Connect with others who understand.

 Other Medications

 MyMSTeam members report taking several other medications to help improve their walking abilities.
-“If your nerves are acting up like mine do,” wrote one, “I have two different medications that help: gabapentin and diclofenac.”
-One member found that taking gabapentin daily “helps a little” with their walking difficulties.
-Talk to your clinician about your options.
+“If your nerves are acting up like mine do,” wrote one member, “I have two different medications that help: gabapentin (Neurontin) and diclofenac.”

 Assistive Devices

 Many people with walking difficulties use assistive devices to help support their walking ability and gait speed.
-According to the National Multiple Sclerosis Society, studies suggest that half of the people with relapsing-remitting MS require some form of walking aid within 15 years of their diagnosis.
+According to the National Multiple Sclerosis Society, studies suggest that half of all people with relapsing-remitting MS require some form of walking aid within 15 years of their diagnosis.

-There are many different types of assistive devices for people with MS. Mobility aids such as canes, wheelchairs, and walkers can help support movement and prevent falls.
+More traditional mobility aids such as canes, wheelchairs, and walkers can also help support movement and prevent falls.
 People whose walking problems are caused by numbness may benefit from using a cane, walker, or Canadian crutch (a crutch that includes an arm cuff and handle).
 These devices help compensate for numbness by carrying sensations from the ground through the device into the hand and arm.

 Supportive braces and orthotics can help control the position and movement of the body and reduce pain while walking.
 Drop foot, in particular, may be managed using a brace known as an ankle-foot orthotic.